kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 `public static func ==(lhs: Self, rhs: Self) -> Bool`

 Hence, `Hashable` can only be used to constraint Generic Types but not be used as a Concrete Type.
-(For more on this `Generic` issue follow this **link**. ) Thus we need a **concrete type conforming to Hashable** that can fit into the Key of dictionary.
+(For more on this `Generic` issue follow this [link](http://kandelvijaya.com/index.php/2016/06/24/comparision-of-swift-programming-language-on-the-support-for-generics/). ) Thus we need a **concrete type conforming to Hashable** that can fit into the Key of dictionary.
 We also need to enable heterogeneous collection because it needs to bridge to the Objective-C API NSArray and NSDictionary.
 Hence, we need a type erased container that conforms to `Hashable` to be used in-place of `NSObject`.
 That container is `AnyHashable`.

 # internals of AnyHashable
 If you already know **Boxing** (I mean data boxing.
 Very essential technique.) and have something else to do, you can stop here.